CCP-NC/orgdisord/_sources/case_studies.rst.txt

 * :download:`ABABUB major <../examples/ABABUB_maj.xyz>`
 * :download:`ABABUB minor <../examples/ABABUB_min.xyz>`

-Note that you can provide the P1 structures in any format that ASE can read; here I've used the extended .xyz format.
+Note that you can provide the P1 crystal structures in any format that ASE can read; here I've used the extended .xyz format.

 If you pass two files to the command-line-interface, it will assume these are the two disorder components ::

-        orgdisord enumerate ABABUB_maj.xyz ABABUB_min.xyz --no_write
+        orgdisord enumerate ABABUB_maj.xyz ABABUB_min.xyz --prefix ababub_from_maj_min -m